 Welcome to The Caddie Network

-The Caddie Network’s website (www.thecaddienetwork.com) launched in June 2018, with the goal of providing golf and sports fans an insider’s perspective with an intimate and entertaining perspective different than anything else in sport, utilizing the expertise of those we consider to be the game’s greatest untapped source: caddies.
+Welcome to The Caddie Network’s website (www.thecaddienetwork.com).
+When we first launched TCN, our vision was to provide golf and sports fans with a true “insiders perspective” that was different than anything else in sport.
+We formalized an exclusive license with Tour Caddies to access the expertise of those we consider to be the game’s greatest untapped source in golf: Caddies.

-The Caddie Network (TCN) has quickly become the fresh, new voice in golf, delivering insight and an authentic perspective from professional and amateur caddies.
-TCN provides golf fans the opportunity to see the game, the lifestyle and the many unique experiences through the lens of caddies: the individuals, who day-to-day and event-to-event, are closest to the greatest players in the world.
+The Caddie Network (TCN) quickly became recognized as the fresh, new voice in golf, delivering insight and an authentic perspective from professional and amateur caddies.
+TCN provided golf fans the opportunity to see the game, the lifestyle and the many unique experiences through the lens of caddies: the individuals, who day-to-day and event-to-event, are closest to the greatest players in the world.

 Merrill Squires and John von Stade